angelocatalani/hexagonal_architecture/README.md

 At the moment our server does not define any CORS policy, and the browsers fall back to the SOP (same origin policy).

-With respect to the front end of our application, it could be necessary to define a CORS policy.
+For to the front end of our application, it could be necessary to define a CORS policy.

 ## Resources